-A significant percentage of each executive's total pay mix is at-risk if the value of the common shares decreases and individual and/or corporate performance is below measured criteria.
-Weighting of at-risk pay is detailed on page 44 under the heading "Pay Mix", Mr. Spaulding's target total compensation is comprised of a majority of at-risk pay 81%), where share-based compensation represents 62% of CEO pay mix.
+A significant percentage of our executive's total pay mix is at-risk if the value of the common shares decreases and individual and/or corporate performance is below measured criteria.
+Weighting of at-risk pay is detailed on page 44 under the heading "Pay Mix", Mr. Philippon's target total compensation is comprised of a majority of at-risk pay (82%), where share-based compensation represents 64% of CEO pay mix.